 - “Omega-3 Fatty Acids: An Essential Contribution,” Harvard School of Public Health

-- Stay tuned: Paul Greenberg, the author of Four Fish, has traveled to far off places and used himself as a laboratory to test the true power of Omega-3s.
-You can read all about what he discovered in his upcoming book tentatively titled The Omega Principle.
+- The Omega Principle: Paul Greenberg, the author of Four Fish, documents his travels to far off places and using himself as a laboratory to test the true power of Omega-3s in his new book.